battlegames/BattleGames/TERMS_AND_CONDITIONS.md

 ## License summary

-- Commercial uses are allowed
-- Contribution is allowed
-- Modification and redistribution is limited

 |                  	| Non-buyers 	| Contributors 	| Buyers 	|
 |:----------------:	|:----------:	|:------------:	|:------:	|
 |  Redistribution  	|      ~     	|       ~      	|    ~   	|